This post is part of a series called“You Are Not Your Own,” focusing on rape and sexual assault in Christian relationship/dating books

 Many evangelical Christians will be quick to tell you that though they support traditional gender roles, they do not hate women.
 In fact, they only hold to these gender roles because they believe them to be good for women.
 Research backs them up, actually.
 Religious folks aren’t likely to score highly on tests for hostile sexism.

 Unfortunately, the more religious someone is, the more likely they are to be a benevolent sexist , and hostile sexism isn’t the only form that leads to rape myth acceptance.
 With this in mind, it’s not surprising that religious men are more likely than non-religious men to accept rape myths (though, interestingly, the opposite is true of religious women, which suggests that there’s more to this than just religion).
 Also, the more intolerant (of other races, religions, sexual orientations, etc.) one’s religious beliefs are, the more likely one is to accept rape myths.
+Often, I hear Christians claim that the church is the safest place for women–that women are only victimized by “the world.”
+But this research shows that, at least in the many congregations where intolerance and benevolent sexism abounds, this is simply not the case.

 Even clergy members are likely to accept rape myths.
 In one study, researchers found that the majority of clergy members they interviewed showed attitudes of victim blaming and rape myth acceptance.